Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ## Elemental Intuition

 At level 6, your intuition allows you to innately sense the elements around you.
-You automatically detect any source or usage of your chosen elements within 60 feet of you, and understand approximately what it is being used for.
+You automatically detect any source or usage of your chosen elements within 12 tiles of you, and understand approximately what it is being used for.
 Additionally, you have advantage on any Arcana checks to understand or modify magic that uses your chosen elements.

 ## Spell Prism